Skip to main content

 How-To Guides

-An estoppel certificate is a signed statement from a tenant confirming the current status of their lease — and when it contains inaccurate CAM figures, it can haunt you through a sale or refinancing.
+An estoppel certificate is a signed statement from a tenant confirming the current status of their lease.
+When it contains inaccurate CAM figures, it can create binding legal problems through a sale or refinancing.

 Read Post